codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 Unfortunately, you can't use a trial account to test your integration.
 Sage doesn't allow the creation or update of records from their trial accounts.
 :::

-1. Set up some test data in your Sage200 Standard account.
+1. Set up some test data in your Sage 200 Standard account.
 For example, some new or amended invoices.
 2. Next, go to the Codat Portal where you've enabled your integration and [create a test company](/configure/portal/companies#add-a-new-company).
 3. Find the Link URL for your test company.
 Select **Request data** next to the company name.
 4. Use the Link URL to connect your Sage 200 Standard account.
-   - When Link opens, select **Sage200 Standard**, and then select **Continue to Sage 200 Standard**.
+   - When Link opens, select **Sage 200 Standard**, and then select **Continue to Sage 200 Standard**.
    - Log in to your Sage 200 Standard account.
    - Authorize access to your account details.
 5. Make sure that test data from your account is displayed for your test company in the Codat Portal.